minghuaw/toy-rpc/book/10_change_log.md

 # Change Log

+## 0.8.6

+- Updated serde_rmp, tungstenite, and async-tungstenite to the latest version

 ## 0.8.5

 - Moved accepting incoming websocket connection to main task to allow propagating error back to the user